Socotra: Antiquity

+Medieval

 In 880, an Aksumite expeditionary force conquered the island, and an Oriental Orthodox bishop was consecrated.
 The Ethiopians were later dislodged by a large armada sent by Imam Al-Salt bin Malik of Oman.
 According to the Persian geographer Ibn al-Mujawir, who testifies having arrived in Socotra from India in 1222, there were two groups of people on the island, the indigenous mountain dwellers and the foreign coastal dwellers.
 There were large settlements of Indian traders from Sindh and Balochistan.

 Ibn Hawqal, a 10th-century history chronicler, mentions Socotra in his book The Renaissance of Islam.
 He mentioned it as a prominent source of piracy, stating: "the island Socotra in particular was regarded as a dangerous nest of pirates, at which people trembled as they passed it.
 It was the point d'appui of the Indian pirates who ambushed the Believers there."

-Middle ages
+Early modern

 In 1507, a Portuguese fleet commanded by Tristão da Cunha with Afonso de Albuquerque landed at Suq and captured the port after a stiff battle against the Mahra Sultanate.
 Their objective was to set a base in a strategic place on the route to India.
 The lack of a proper harbor and the infertility of the land led to famine and sickness in the garrison, and the Portuguese abandoned the island in 1511.
 The Mahra sultans took back control of the island, and the inhabitants were converted to Islam.